• Skip to main content

 Weave the stakes going the other direction.
 Start at the handle and work out using the plain weave – under one, over one, method.
 Follow the images below.

-I like to place the stake weight on the opposite side of where I’m working to hold the stakes in place.
+I like to place the spoke weight on the opposite side of where I’m working to hold the stakes in place.

 Do this for the other side of the handle as well.